SolidGuides.com may get a commission when you buy through links on our website. Read More.

 Unfortunately, the AKG N700NC doesn’t integrate any advanced wireless codecs, not apt X, or LDAC.
-Even then, they exhibit surprisingly the same timbral response in both wireless and wired modes.
+Even then, these headphones exhibit surprisingly the same timbral response in both wireless and wired modes.

 The AKG N700NC flaunts a battery life of 20 hours when both active noise cancellation and Bluetooth are switched on.
-And 36 hours when the ANC is off and used as wired headphones.
+You get 36 hours of battery life when the ANC is off, and you use this model as wired headphones.

 The EQ function missing preinstalled equalizer presets might be a drawback.
 Though this can be fixed effortlessly with an update to the app.

 On a serious note, you don’t need extra silence than these cans can deliver.
-So, if you want a sleek pair with noise cancellation, and sound superiority of a top-tier, the N700NC are worth your while.
+So, if you want a sleek pair with noise cancellation and sound superiority of a top-tier unit, the N700NC headphones are worth your while.

-This pair of lightweight headphones are designed to survive a startling amount of punishment.
-Which secures the safety of your investment when you grab for yourself a pair.
+These lightweight headphones are designed to survive a startling amount of punishment.
+Which secures the safety of your investment when you grab yourself a pair.
 And they fit well into a beautiful case.

-They have a click fold hinges and metal frame which further accentuates their sturdiness.
-The headband features a comfortable memory foam padding-—which additionally sticks the headphones to your ears.
+They have click fold hinges and a metal frame, which further accentuates their sturdiness.
+The headband features a comfortable memory foam padding, which sticks the headphones to your ears.

 The headphones feature a micro USB input on the left ear cup.
 On the other hand, it’s on the right cup where you will find the Bluetooth, power, play control buttons, a 3.5mm input and a mic.
 And like any other V-MODA‘s product, you will be offered customizable 3D printed shields.
 The shields come in different colors and material—rose gold, all-black or white.

-The V-MODA Crossfade 2 Wireless produce a slightly high bass response, making them appear punchy and warm.
+The V-MODA Crossfade 2 Wireless produces a slightly high bass response, making it appear punchy and warm.
 The soundstage is good, and they have a decent attack speed to help its music sound more thrilling.

-On sub-bass, the headphones bring the most sought after low-frequency response.
+When it comes to sub-bass, the headphones bring the most sought after low-frequency response.
 Even at top volumes, no distortion is evident.
 Still, its bass is well-balanced with clear highs.
-Over and above, the vocals are unmistakable with no clue of added sibilance.
+Finally, the vocals are unmistakable with no clue of added sibilance.

 They provide multipoint Bluetooth.
-However, auto play/ pause, app control, and ANC aren’t available to control cutting-edge digital signal dispensation.
-The good, battery life is okay with 14 hours of a lifetime playing at medium volume.
+However, autoplay/pause, app control, and ANC aren’t available.
+Battery life is okay.
+It allows you to listen to music for 14 hours at a medium volume.